timzwiebel/linux/config/git/README.md

 pick I Implement feature six
 ```

-After saving and quitting the editor, the rebase will begin.

-Each time the rebase is interrupted (e.g., to edit a commit), you can make
-changes to files, then stage them with `git add`, and finally commit them with
-`git commit --amend`.

-If you `git commit` without `--amend`, you will add new
-commits to the commit history.
-For example, this can be useful for splitting a
-large commit into several smaller ones.

-> **TIP:** In between steps, make sure that everything builds and that tests pass
-> before proceeding to the next step.
-Add a new line containing the `break`
-> command to add extra interrupts to the rebase.

-When you're ready, use `git rebase --continue` to move to the next step.
-Or use
-`git rebase --abort` to revert back to the state before the rebase began.

 The example above will do the following:
 1. Edit "feature one" (`C`) to fix the broken feature
 1. Edit the commit message for "feature two" (`D`)